-Sometimes, lifestyle changes and anti-snoring products aren’t sufficient.
+Once in awhile, lifestyle changes and anti-snoring products aren’t sufficient.
 On the off chance that wheezing is as yet upsetting your sleep quality, it might be the ideal opportunity for you to seek medical treatment.
 There are different alternatives here.

 CPAP therapy (continuous positive airway pressure) is the most effective treatment for sleep apnea.
-If your snoring is caused by your sleep apnea, you will first need to get a sleep study done and be diagnosed with sleep apnea.
+If your snoring is a result of your sleep apnea, you will first need to get a sleep study done and be diagnosed with sleep apnea.

-From there, the sleep doctor will have you fitted for a CPAP machine.
-These devices are connected by a tube to a mask you wear on your face while you sleep.
+From there, the sleep doctor will have you fitted for a CPAP device.
+These machines are connected by a tube to a mask you wear on your face while you sleep.
 Through the tube, the machine delivers a consistent amount of air pressure, keeping your airways open and preventing snoring and sleep apnea.

 Multiple anti-snoring surgical procedures have been developed to address specific areas of your airway that are blocked and causing snoring.

 - Septoplasty realigns the septum (the piece of cartilage between your nostrils) to enable better airflow.